NAR Settlement

 REcolorado and the NAR Settlement: Compensation Removed from MLS

-Learn about all system, data, and policy changes related to removal of compensation from REcolorado’s MLS.
+REcolorado opted-in to the NAR Settlement to protect our MLS from liability in the lawsuit.
+The system, data, and policy changes related to removal of compensation from REcolorado’s MLS include:

 • MLS Policy aligns with terms of the NAR settlement.
 Learn what has been updated >>